Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

 References
 ----------

 Please go through the following references for detailed understanding of the model.
 Let me know if you any questions regarding the model.
 Please send an email to raja.ghosh@temple.edu.
 If you use this program please cite the following papers.
+This program is distributed under the MIT liscense.

 1. Ghosh, R.; Pochas, C. M.; Spano, F. C. Polaron Delocalization in Conjugated Polymer Films.
 J. Phys.
 Chem.
 C 2016, 120, 11394−11406.